philjhere/AzureHereMap/2_Data_Setup_Producer/README.md

 1. Click on **Cloud shell** to open the Azure PowerShell command-line.

-1. Let’s it open the PowerShell command-line it may take few seconds to open up
+1. Let’s it open the **PowerShell command-line** it may take few seconds to open up

 	![HERE Maps & Location Services Data Streams](../Images/2_PowershellCommandline.png)

-1. Ensure that the command-line interface indicates its PowerShell, by default it will be in the Azure directory.
+1. Ensure that the command-line interface indicates its **PowerShell**, by default it will be in the Azure directory.
 We need to set location to execute our Producer script.
 Execute the below command to set location

                 >Set-Location $home